The School Walkout Was A Powerful, But Privileged Protest

 Almost twenty years after Columbine, I am the mother of a child who was in a New York City school on the day of the shootings at Marjory Stoneman Douglas High School.
 My daughter is too young to understand the enormity of what happened that day.
 And she is too young to have participated in the walkout.
 But she is lucky to attend a school where administrators not only eschewed disciplinary action for participation in the day’s events, but actively supported the student-led movement.

 Not all students are so fortunate.
 As we continue to laud and support student protesters for their civic engagement, we must acknowledge their privilege to do so with few or no consequences.
-Moving forward, we must equally protect students of colour, whose voices are too often silenced by the threat of retribution for dissension.
+Moving forward, we must equally protect students of color, whose voices are too often silenced by the threat of retribution for dissention.

-Marne Lenox is an Assistant Counsel at the NAACP Legal Defense and Educational Fund, the nation’s first civil and human rights law organisation.
+Marne Lenox is an Assistant Counsel at the NAACP Legal Defense and Educational Fund, the nation’s first civil and human rights law organization.

 Advertisement